lixoten/coding-skill-quest/README.md

 ## Usage

+1. **Dropdown - Change Problem Set**: Select any from problem sets, then click Apply button to load the selected problem set.
-1. **Load a Problem Set**: Click the "Change Problem Set" button to load a new set of problems.
+~~1. **Load a Problem Set**: Click the "Change Problem Set" button to load a new set of problems.~~
 2. **Solve Problems**: Use the integrated CodeMirror editor to write your solution and click the "Run Script" button to execute it.
+3. **Restart** - The restart buttons resets the current problem set, so you can start over
+4. **Reset Problem** - Reset code on editor area
+5. **Skip** - Skips the current problem and loads the next problem.
+Incurs Penalty.
-3. **Check Your Solution**: Click the "Check" button to compare your solution with the expected solution.
+6. **Check**: Click the "Check" button to compare your solution with the expected solution.
+Incurs Penalty/Reward.
+7. **Next**: Takes you to next question.
+Only displayed once the current problem has been solved.
-4. **View Hints and Solutions**: If you're stuck, click the "Show hint" button to get a hint.
-If you want to see the solution, click the "Show Solution" button.
+8. **Show Hint**: If you're stuck, click the "Show hint" button to get a hint.
+Incurs Penalty.
+Incurs Penalty.
+9. **Show Solution**: If you're reallllly stuck, click the "Show Solution" button to get the solution.
+Incurs Penalty.

+note: Once a problem is solved.
+It is ok to look at hints, and solutions.
+No penalties will be incurred.

 ## Contributing